 Graf’s plan didn’t include throwing a party to celebrate this fourth consecutive major title.
 She was flying back to Germany to recover before the Olympic Games in Seoul, which were to start ten days later.

-“I was aware and the pressure was on, but if I can say anything, I wish it would have been later, so I could have enjoyed it more,” Graf would reflect sixteen years later in The Los Angeles Times.
+“I was aware and the pressure was on, but if I can say anything, I wish it would have been later, so I could have enjoyed it more,” Graf would reflect 16 years later in The Los Angeles Times.
 “In a way, I feel like as young as I was, that it helped me, but in another sense, it didn’t help me to maybe enjoy it as much.”

 Steffi Graf would go on and triumph at the Olympic Games, defeating Sabatini in the final (6-3, 6-3). .
-She would hold the No 1 WTA ranking until she was eventually deprived from it by Monica Seles in 1991.
+She would hold the No 1 WTA ranking until she was eventually deprived of it by Monica Seles in 1991.
 After Seles’s stabbing in 1993, Graf would recover the top spot until 1997, setting a new record of 377 weeks spent as world No 1.
 By winning the 1995 US Open, she would become the only woman of all time to win each of the four Grand Slam titles at least four times.
 When she would retire, in 1999, soon after claiming her last major crown in Roland-Garros, she would have won the amazing total of 22 Grand Slam tournaments.